Agak Achuil Lual

 Agak Achuil Lual is a South Sudanese Politician.
 He served as the Minister of Finance and Economic Planning since November 2021 under the Transitional Government of National Unity, was relieved in August 2022.

-Carrier
+Career

 He became the first Undersecretary of Trade and Industry on March 19, 2018.
 He was formerly in the Ministry of Finance and Economic Planning as Undersecretary dealing with financial management matters and also he served as a Minister of Finance and Economic Planning in 2021 until his removal in August, 2022.
 Agak's prior public service includes being Director General in the Ministry of Petroleum and Mining.
 Prior to joining the government, he worked with the UNDP as Finance Management Specialist.

 He also served as a Senior Logistic Coordinator for UNDP in Rumbek.
 Agak also served with UN/OCHA in Aweil East and Northern Bahr El Ghazal as a Field Officer.

 Education

 He holds Bachelor of Commerce (Accounting & Business Administration) from University of Zagazig, Egypt, and Higher Diploma in Administration from Heritage College, Ottawa, Canada.
 He also holds a Post Graduate Diploma and Masters of Science in Accounting & Finance from University of Juba, Republic of South Sudan.